sqlxpert/lights-off-aws/README.md

   tag.
 Limiting permissions so that the deployment role is _necessary_ for stack modifications is ideal.
-Short of that, you could copy the deployment role policies, delete statements with `"Resource": "*"` , change `"Effect"` to `"Deny"` in the remaining statements, and make this inverted version into a permission boundary.
+Short of that, you could copy the deployment role policies, delete statements with `"Resource": "*"` , change `"Effect"` to `"Deny"` in the remaining statements, and use this inverted policy as a permission boundary.

 - Add policies to prevent people from directly invoking the AWS Lambda functions and from passing their roles to other functions.